mne-tools/mne-hcp/README.rst

 MNE-HCP corrects on reading the indices it finds for data segments, events, or components.
-The indices it reads from the files will already be mapped to Python convention by subtracring 1.
+The indices it reads from the files will already be mapped to Python conventions by subtracting 1.

 Contributions
 -------------